mapbox/logbt/readme.md

 logbt
 -----

-Wrapper for running a backtrace when a program segfaults.
+Also known as "Log Backtrace", this is a bash wrapper for displaying a backtrace when a program crashes.
 Requires `gdb` on linux and `lldb` on OS X.

 [![Build Status](https://travis-ci.org/mapbox/logbt.svg?branch=master)](https://travis-ci.org/mapbox/logbt)

-Recommend install of gdb on linux:
+Recommended install of gdb on linux:

 ```
 mkdir mason && curl -sSfL https://github.com/mapbox/mason/archive/v0.2.0.tar.gz | tar --gunzip --extract --strip-components=1 --directory=./mason